 Colon versus SemicolonColons and semicolons have different functions.
-A colon is like a "literary equals sign" (as opposed to mathematical one), and a semicolon is like a half full stop or half period.
-(The semicolon is badly named.
-Given its function, it should have been called a "semi-full stop" or a "semi-period.")
+A colon is like a "literary equals sign" (as opposed to mathematical one), and a semicolon is like a "half period" or "half full stop."

 - During the inspection, I saw the following: a dead rat, a live rat, dozens of cockroaches, and countless ants.
 (When a colon is used after an introduction, it is often bullet points that follow.)